 - ExoForm/BioStretch harness with a strengthened load lifter.

 - Fully adjustable Anti-Gravity mesh wrap hip belt.

 - Integrated FlapJacket used to protects contents when used without the lid.

 - Fit-on-the-Fly adjustable hip belt.

 So I hope this Osprey Atmos AG 65 Review was useful to you.
-As you see, this is a truly great pack, just have a look into these awards it received recently, this is all from the year 2015:
+As you see, this is a truly great pack, just have a look into these awards it received recently:

 Note, there is a smaller version from the same series: Osprey Atmos AG 50, with all the same basic features as the pack described above.
-It comes in several colors and the price is from $172 and above.
+It comes in several colors.

 Thank you for reading.
 Please share your experience if you have used this great pack, there is a comment box below.
 I shall be happy to read your comments.